 - Life tends to be more family oriented at overseas assignments, and it’s a tightness you don’t have in the States.
 I loved the fact that the (overseas) community is very close-knit, and now I miss that.

-- Even the vocabulary is different.
+- Even the English vocabulary is different.
 Back in the States, people don’t use words like “Stateside” or “downrange” much.
 They usually say “here” or “deployed.”

 - We missed American restaurants like Chick Fil-A when we were overseas, but what I wouldn’t do for a jagerschnitzel or a doner right now!